 Rarely does an emergency or unplanned cesarean occur when the baby is in the birth canal.
 The vast majority occur when the woman is in labor, not when she is pushing.
 More often forceps or ventouse vacuum extraction are used once the cervix is dilated, the baby is in the birth canal but there is a delay of the delivery.
 This means that you want to get through the labour part of birth.

-- You want to manage and cope with the natural occurring pain of labor contractions throughout the 1st Stage of labor.
+- First, you want to manage and cope with the natural occurring pain of labor contractions throughout the 1st Stage of labor.
 This is hard work.
 Without good breathing, relaxation, teamwork and communication skills you are likely to feel overwhelmed and not handle dealing with the pain.
-If you don’t handle the contractions well your obstetrician or midwife do not want you to suffer in childbirth so you will be offered or encouraged to use pain relief.
+If you don’t handle painful contractions well … your obstetrician or midwife does not want you to suffer in childbirth … and you will be offered or encouraged to use pain relief.

-- If the dilation of your cervix doesn’t happen in a reasonable amount of time you are more likely to have more medical care such as an augmentation of labor as well as pain relief.
+- Second, if your cervix does not fully dilate in a reasonable amount of time you are more likely to have more medical care such as an augmentation of labor as well as pain relief.
 If you have not prepared your pregnant body to soften and open the inside of your pelvis during labor, you won’t have the skills to help your cervix open up.
-This delay will result in more ‘interventions’ and is called the Cascade of Interventions.
+This delay will result in more ‘interventions’ and is called the Cascade of Interventions including a caesarean.

 Why you should consider birth skills

-Birthing Better skills can help you easily prepare your body to give birth as well as birth and birth-coaching skills that will help you manage and cope with labor pains.
-In other words, with skills you are less likely to have an unplanned Caesarean that is not directly related to life and death of you or your baby.
+Birthing Better skills can help you easily prepare your body to give birth.
+So do the birth and birth-coaching skills that will help you manage and cope with labor pains.
+In other words, with skills, you are less likely to have an unplanned Caesarean that is not directly related to the life and death of you or your baby.

-But Birthing Better families went one step further.
-They developed skills to continue to use even if you end up having an unplanned c-section.
-That’s important.
-In other words, if you can stop having a surgical birth for failure to progress or not coping that’s good but really it doesn’t matter how a baby’s born.
+But Birthing Better families went one step further: they developed skills to continue to use even if you end up having an unplanned c-section.
+Again, that is sometimes the best way, and it’s ok!
+It really doesn’t matter how a baby’s born.
 What matters is that you feel empowered and positive.
 Your birth and birth-coaching skills will just transform your life and birth experience.

-However if you end up with an unplanned/emergency c-section then still use your birth and birth-coaching skills.
+If you end up with an unplanned/emergency c-section then still use your birth and birth-coaching skills.
 It’s that simple.
-We can discuss all day how to prevent the 30% Caesarean rate but at the end of the day this is your baby’s birth.
-Take the advise of many thousand Birthing Better families and learn skills, for you’ll have plenty of time to use them in the best way possible:
+We can discuss all day how to prevent the 30% Caesarean rate but at the end of the day, this is your baby’s birth.
+Take the advice of many thousand Birthing Better families and learn skills, for you’ll have plenty of time to use them in the best way possible:

-- You’ll have plenty of time during surgery to use your skills … fill your time, stay connected to your baby and welcome your baby into the world as skilled parents.
-And …
+- You’ll have plenty of time during surgery to use your skills … again, fill your time, stay connected to your baby and welcome your baby into the world as skilled parents.

-- You’ll have plenty of time during recovery to use your skills to help your partner recover from major abdominal surgery and the discomforts that come along with that.
+- You’ll have plenty of time after surgery to use your skills and help your partner recover from major abdominal surgery and the discomforts that come along with that.

 Having an unplanned or emergency Caesarean is still your baby’s birth.
 Birthing Better families honestly believe that you deserve to have the very best and most positive birth experience you can.
 They believe you can definitely achieve an incredibly empowered birth no matter how your baby is born when you use your Birthing Better skills.